 Your pet’s toys, accessories and equipment can be a painful reminder or a source of comfort after their passing so it’s important you decide what to do with them.
 If you find it too painful to be reminded, then pack the items together and place them out of sight.
 Don’t get rid of them immediately as you may, in the future, decide to get another pet.

 While some will get another pet immediately after the first has passed, there are those who find the idea too painful.
 Whatever your decision, give yourself time to think it over properly and don’t rush into anything.

-Remember that getting another pet doesn’t mean replacing or forgetting your old one and there is nothing wrong with offering an animal a safe and loving environment in which to live.
+Getting another pet doesn’t mean replacing or forgetting your old one.
+There is nothing wrong with offering an animal a safe and loving environment in which to live.